 |STAYING ON THE LINE

 Principle: We must stay on the line of Scripture, never straying above it or below it.

-Explanation: We are often tempted to require more than the Scriptures, venturing into religious pietism and expressing a zeal that becomes a kind of legalism.
-We judge others who do not maintain our extra- Biblical traditions and standards.
+Explanation: We are often tempted to say more than the Scriptures, zealously venturing into religious pietism, which becomes a kind of legalism.
+We judge others who do not maintain our extra-Biblical traditions and standards.
 In so doing, we add to the Scriptures.
 We can also be tempted to dip below the line into liberalism and pragmatism, ignoring both the content and point of Scripture.
 In so doing, we subtract from the Scriptures.
 As teachers of God’s Word, we must commit ourselves to saying nothing more or less than the Scriptures say.
-It is a matter of obedience (Deuteronomy 4:2).
+It is a matter of obedience (Deuteronomy 4:2, Revelation 22:18-19).

-Strategies: consider the text in light of both extremes, anticipate how those who furthest above and the furthest below might treat the text, test consistency of your reading with the rest of Scripture
+Strategies: be aware of both extremes, anticipate how those who farthest above and the farthest below might treat the text, test consistency of your reading with the rest of Scripture

 Practice Texts: Genesis 11:1-9, Amos 1:3-2:4, Mark 5, Luke 15, Ephesians 5

 Listen: David Helm at the 2011 Boston Workshop [mp3, 31mb]

 Principle: We must understand the context in order to see how the original audience understood the text.

 Explanation: In handling God’s Word, it is tempting to isolate our text.
 When we do, we rip it from its context and we run the risk of missing the point or even getting the text wrong.
 But, by understanding the text in its context or how it would have been understood by the original audience (to them/then), we can be better prepared to understand the right application of the text (to us/now).